 Stoats (and the smaller weasels) are best caught in a DOC200 trap: the larger ferrets require a DOC250.

 These are serious traps only used by the suitably trained.
 In general, DOC-series traps are only used in reserves in the Urban Ark area.
-If you are interested in learning how to handle a DOC200, or want to host one at your place, just get in touch.
+If you are interested in learning how to handle a DOC200 you can get in touch.

 Whats the best lure?